clarkfitzg/pems_fd/nonparametric/notes.md

 - It allocates memory `O(N / B)` times, where `N` is the size of the original data (about 800 K) and `B` is the size of the buffer
-- Much more time is spent in the R code versus the underlying C library functions.
+- Relatively more time is spent in the R code versus the underlying C library functions.

 It's also worth noting that there's no speedup for going larger than a million lines, because this test case only has `N`.
+And none of the stations have more than `N` observations, so I don't think there would be any benefit there either.